amangrg/amangrg.github.io/index.md

 layout: home
 ---

 Hey there!
-I'm Aman Garg, a Frontend Developer based out of Bangalore, India.
-I have been making Web Aapplications for about four years now.
+I'm Aman Garg, a frontend developer based out of Bangalore, India.
+I have been making web applications for about four years now.

 I'm currently working at Walmart (Software Engineer 3) and have previously worked at Siemens as a Fullstack Software Engineer.